ketozhang/asdf-pydantic/README.md

 ## Features

-- [x] Create ASDF tag from your *pydantic* models with batteries ([converters](https://asdf.readthedocs.io/en/stable/asdf/extending/converters.html)) included.
+- [x] Create ASDF tag from your *pydantic* models with batteries ([converters](https://asdf.readthedocs.io/en/stable/asdf/extending/converters.html)) included
-- [x] Automatically generates ASDF schemas
+- [x] Automatically generate ASDF schemas
-- [x] Validates data models as you create them and not only when reading and writing ASDF files.
+- [x] Validate data models as you create them, and not only when reading and writing ASDF files
-- [x] Preserve Python types when deserializing ASDF files.
+- [x] Preserve Python types when deserializing ASDF files
-- [x] All the benefits with writing and using *pydantic* (e.g., JSON encoder, JSON schema, Pydantic types).
+- [x] All the benefits of *pydantic* (e.g., JSON encoder, JSON schema, Pydantic types).

 ## Installation